srs-protocol/OraSRS-protocol/README.md

 ## 👨‍💻 Developer Note

+> “Innovation born from pulling the cable, truth crystallized in v3.3.6.”

+OraSRS v3.3.6 is more than a tool — it is a **Survival Protocol**.

+My philosophy is simple:

+1. **Defense Pre‑positioning**
+   Push the battlefield to the very edge (kernel/XDP/early data path).
+   Do not wait for cloud rules, AI verdicts, or human intervention before a device can survive.

+2. **Entropy Reduction**
+   Use deterministic logic to wash away the high‑entropy chaos of floods and state exhaustion.
+   If the traffic does not satisfy the physical logic of the system, it should be removed as early as possible.

+3. **Protocolized Survival**
+   Survival shouldn’t be an optional configuration or an expensive add‑on.
+   It should be an inherent property of the protocol baseline (DTSP‑T0).

-> It turns out that as long as you start from the real problem, you can get things done even with limited resources.
+It turns out that if you start from the real problem, you can get things done even with limited resources.
-> OraSRS started as "a 512MB device that had to be unplugged due to DDoS",
-> and ended as a verified, publicly standardized T0 kernel defense protocol implementation.
+OraSRS started from a router that had to be unplugged due to DDoS — and ended as a verified protocol baseline that asserts **sovereignty of traffic** at the edge.

->
-> Innovation should start from reality, not from PPTs;
-> Papers shouldn't be fluff, protocols can be transparent, and security shouldn't be a privilege for the few.
->
-> —— Z. Luo (OraSRS Protocol Author)
+—— Z. Luo (OraSRS Protocol Author)